VixidDev/VulkanRenderer/README.md

 - [ACES](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl): The ACES tonemapping approximation by Stephen Hill.
 - [AgX](https://iolite-engine.com/blog_posts/minimal_agx_implementation): Benjamin Wrensch's approximation of Troy Sobotka's AgX tonemapping function.

-At the end of the tonemapping shader, luma is also calculated and stored in the alpha channel of the render target since FXAA could be the next stage if it is enabled, where it is needed as an input.
+At the end of the tonemapping shader, luma is also calculated and stored in the alpha channel of the render target, since FXAA could be the next stage if it is enabled, where it is needed as an input.

 | Tonemap | Image |
 |---|---|